ervandew/eclim/src/doc/content/vim/java/search.rst

     MyClass*
     MyClass.someMethod*

-- type (Default: type): The type of element to search for where possible types include
+- -t <type> (Default: type): The type of element to search for where possible types include

   - annotation
   - class